algorandfoundation/docs/docs/get-details/dapps/smart-contracts/smartsigs/walkthrough.md

 The `-f` option specifies the account that signed the logic signature and the -t option specifies the receiver of the transaction.
 The transaction fee is paid by the account that signed the logic signature.

 # Compiling TEAL options
 Compiling a teal program using the `goal clerk compile` compiles and writes the binary raw bytes to a file with the same name as the source file with a `.tok` extension.
-Specifying the `-n` option will compile the TEAL program but not write out the binary.
+Specifying the `-n` option will compile the TEAL program, but not write out the binary.
 The console will display the compiled TEAL's address.

 ```
 $ goal clerk compile -n simple.teal
 simple.teal: KI4DJG2OOFJGUERJGSWCYGFZWDNEU2KWTU56VRJHITP62PLJ5VYMBFDBFE
 ```

-In the example above without the `-n` option the binary is written to a file named simple.teal.tok.
+Removing the `-n` option writes the binary to a file named simple.teal.tok.
 Supplying the `-o` option allows the binary to be written to a specific location and filename.

 ```
 goal clerk compile  simple.teal -o /tmp/mytealbinary.tealc